plblum/jivs/docs/Configuring.md

 - `onValueChanged` notifies you when a `ValueHost` had its value changed.
 On a FieldValueHost, this is the native value, not the text value.
 - `onTextValueChanged` notifies you when an `FieldValueHost` had its text value changed.
 - `onValidationStateChanged` and `onValueHostValidationStateChanged` notifies you after a `validate function` completes, providing the results.
-- `onConfigChanged` lets you capture the configuration for caching it to use in a later creation of ValueHostsManager.
+- `onConfigChanged` lets you capture the configuration for caching it to use in a later creation of ValidationManager.
 ### State
 - `savedInstanceState` and `savedValueHostInstanceStates` – `ValidationManager` knows how to offload its stateful data to the application.
 If you want to retain state, you’ll capture the latest states using the `onInstanceStateChanged` and `onValueHostInstanceStateChanged` events, and pass the values back into these two Config properties when you recreate it.